What the mother of young children really wants for Valentine’s Day

-Hey you!
 I’m assuming that you were sent here by your baby’s mama, after all, this little suggestion post is more for you than it is for her.
 I mean it is for her but a happy baby mama means EVERYONE’S happy.
 It’s not that you don’t know what to get her for Valentine’s Day.
 That’s not what I’m saying at all but I’ve been the mother of young children for the past seven years.
-I get this stage of life that we’re in; heck, I’m living this physically tiring stage of raising young human beings right now.
+I get this stage of life that you’re in; I’ve been there, done that for the better part of the last decade.
 While that bouquet of a dozen roses is sweet and the box of chocolates are a great gesture, the roses will eventually die and she’ll need to clean them up and the chances that she’ll be able to enjoy that box of chocolates all on her own is slim to none.
 What are you supposed to get her on this day of love?
 I’ve got a few suggestions…

 What the mother of young children REALLY wants for Valentine’s Day

 - A few house cleanings by a professional cleaner.
 At first glance she may balk at this, “What are you trying to say?!
 I can’t clean the house?!”
 It is imperative that you tell her in your card (and yes, you need to give her a card) that you think she does a fabulous job of keeping the house tidy and comfy for everyone else.
 You, however, want her to have a few times during the year when she can relax a bit and let someone else do the dirty work.
 There’s no shame in it, tell her, show her that you want for her to get a little bit of a break.